kivy-garden/animationbuilder/README.md

         - exec: ""
 ```

-Unlike `eval`, `exec` is a part of animation.
-And by using a identifier 'widget', you can access to the widget, which associated to the animation.
-Like `eval` you can use 'locals' and 'globals' attributes.
+Unlike `eval`, `exec` is excuted when animation is played.
+And by using a identifier `widget`, you can access to the widget, that associated to the animation.
+Like `eval` you can use `locals` and `globals`.

 ### exec_on_create

 `exec_on_create` is the same as `exec` except it's excuted when animation is created.
-So obviously `exec_on_create` is not a part of animation.
 This is useful when you wanna share values inside a animation.

 ```yaml
 __init__: